 During the May holiday why not treat your children with a theatre trip?
 Let their imagination run wild whilst watching performances such as the Owl and the Pussycat, The Man Who Knows It All, and The Curious Incident of the Dog in the Night Time.
 There’s plenty of exciting stories for your kids to lose themselves in taking place of the half term.

 If you are looking for something extra special to do with the family then consider attending a family festival.

 Friday 2nd June marks the annual Wychwood Festival at Cheltenham Racecourse.
 This is a relaxed three day family friendly festival.
 With headlining acts including Buzzcocks, Orchestral Manoeuvers in the Dark, The Levellers, Billy Bragg, Aswad and many more!
 Why not consider camping there as well?
 Wychwood Festival is the perfect place to go family camping, the tranquil campsite sits beneath the Prestbury Hills and is just a short walk from the main arena.

 Or, if that festival doesn’t take your fancy, the amazingly named Tabbalabba located at Gulliver’s Land has The Big Bubble Show, The Shock Puppet Parade and Gulliver’s Cake-off making sure all the family are entertained.

 Southbank always has something going on with some amazing things to do and something for everyone to enjoy.

 The Art of the Brick: DC Super Heroes Exhibition on Doon Street is running until 4th September.
 This showcases the world’s largest LEGO exhibition that was inspired by the DC characters.
-You now have the chance to meet at take pictures with the world’s most popular super heroes and villains.
+You now have the chance to meet and take pictures with the world’s most popular superheroes and villains.